Skip to main content

 Through the Norman era Baron Corbet and some of his men showed up in records near the location of Clan Maxwell in Dumfries, Scotland, bordering England.
 This Norman actually died in Roxburgh near Kelso; the Corbet family occupied both the Scottish and Welsh borders.
 My ancestral grandfather, William Page, lived along the Welsh borders on Thomas Corbets land in the 1240s-1250s in a place called Aston Rogers.

-Out of the blue, during one of my less common explorations of Family Tree DNA, I found information again, confirming my genetic similarity shared between myself and 'The Clan Maxwell,' as the site put it.
+Out of the blue, during one of my less common explorations of Family Tree DNA, an alert reminded me again, confirming my genetic match of Z16502 shared between myself and 'The Clan Maxwell,' as the site put it.
 With numerous Scottish and Irish surnames in my matches, sharing subclades on the Scottish cluster and being of the Western Atlantic Modal type: a picture easily started to form in my head.
 This is where people begin to invest money into DNA, and to be honest, I did.

 I wanted to know where to understand the original where-abouts of my forefathers, and, as you'd expect, from which tribe or culture they belonged.
 The cost can be anything from £20 to £500, depending on the service you have.
 I spent conservatively on my tests and was finally given my answer, which was: BY113677 a subclade of R-L21.